East Malvern Football Club

 The East Malvern Football Club is an Australian rules football club located in the southern suburbs of Melbourne.
 The club participates in the Southern Football League, based in the south and south eastern suburbs of Melbourne, Victoria.

 History

 The club was established in 1964 as a result of a merger of the Tooronga FC and the Malvern Amateurs FC.
 The Tooronga Football Club (est. 1919) & the Malvern Amateur Football club (est. 1934), held talks to form a club that took in the Tooronga and Malvern areas.
 The club was known as Tooronga Malvern Football Club.

-The club took awhile to have success as they won the 1978 SESFL B grade premiership.
+The club took a while to have success as they won the 1978 SESFL B grade premiership.
 The SESFL was renamed the Southern Football League in 1992.